BongoHive/how-to-instructions/README.md

 You will need to have some basic github knowledge and account for you to be able to do these assignments.
 Read up on how to:

-- folk a repository
+- Folk a repository
-- clone a repository
+- Clone a repository
-- creating a pull request
+- Creating a pull request
-- requesting for a code review
+- Requesting for a code review
-- add, commit and push a repository to github
+- Add, commit and push a repository to github

                                            ALL THE BEST FROM BONGOHIVE TEAM!